Tankini: Variants

 Gucci's crystal-studded tankini, on the May 1998 covers of both Harper's Bazaar and Cosmopolitan was as expensive as US$2,425, while bargain tankinis were available at less than US$10.
-Variations of the tankini, made mostly of spandex-and-cotton or Lycra-and-nylon, have been added by designers and retailers, chiefly Cole of California and Mervyns in the US, to maximize the tankini sales.
+Variations of the tankini have been added by designers and retailers, chiefly Cole of California and Mervyns in the US, to maximize the tankini sales.
 Fashion guides also suggest tankini-style wedding dresses for brides of certain body types, such as women who are athletic and have long legs.

 Camkini

 A camkini is a tankini with the spaghetti straps of a camisole top, over a bikini bottom.
 Ebony Fashion Fair's traveling fashion show in 2000 presented camikinis as one of the top trends that year.
 Point Sol, a fashion house, offers higher-waist bottoms and a sports camisole as a more sports-oriented swimsuit style for volleyball and in-line skating.